Code Of Business Conduct

 WHO WE ARE:

-Revlon (including its worldwide subsidiaries and hereinafter the "Company") is one of the world's leading manufacturers of high-quality personal care and beauty products, including color cosmetics, women’s hair color, beauty tools, fragrances, skincare and anti-perspirant deodorants.
-The Company’s products are sold worldwide and marketed under a variety of global brands, including Revlon® color cosmetics, Almay® color cosmetics, SinfulColors® and Pure Ice® color cosmetics, Revlon ColorSilk® hair color, Revlon® beauty tools, Charlie® fragrances, Mitchum® anti-perspirant deodorants, and Ultima II® and Gatineau® skincare.
-Since its founding in 1932, Revlon has focused on helping women to live unforgettable lives and, in doing so, has created what we believe to be one of the strongest consumer brand franchises in the world.
+Revlon (including its worldwide subsidiaries and hereinafter the "Company") is a global color cosmetics, hair color, beauty tools, fragrances, skincare, anti-perspirant deodorants and beauty care products company whose vision is Glamour, Excitement and Innovation through high-quality products at affordable prices.
+Our global brand portfolio includes Revlon® color cosmetics, Almay® color cosmetics, SinfulColors® color cosmetics, Pure Ice® color cosmetics, Revlon ColorSilk® hair color, Revlon® beauty tools, Charlie® fragrances, Mitchum® anti-perspirant deodorants, and Ultima II® and Gatineau® skincare.
+As a result of the acquisition of The Colomer Group in October 2013, our global portfolio also includes: Revlon Professional®, Intercosmo®, Orofluido® and UniqOne™ hair care; CND®, CND Shellac® and CND Vinylux™ nail polishes; and American Crew® men’s hair care.
+Since its founding in 1932, the Company has focused on helping women to live unforgettable lives and, in doing so, has created what we believe to be one of the strongest consumer brand franchises in the world.
 We project that good name, and extend its goodwill, not only through our products, but also through each of us conducting our business operations in an ethical and law-abiding manner.

 Each Company employee (which should be read as including individuals retained to work for the Company or those serving the Company as a director) has the ability to affect the Company’s reputation, and indirectly the reputation of fellow Company employees, through his or her conduct, every day.
 The Code establishes that the Company has a culture of ethics and compliance, and provides direction and information to help ensure that all employees conduct themselves lawfully on behalf of the Company wherever they work.